Scorecard prioritization

 - For each objective, set Weightage to a value between 1 and 10 (or the range your product supports).

-- Ensure every objective has a valid weightage if required; fix any validation errors.
+- Make sure every objective has a valid weightage if required; fix any validation errors.

 - Save the scorecard.